-The voluntary sea lice data publication scheme from the Scottish Salmon Producers Organisation (SSPO), based on recognised wild fish catchments is a further component of the package which allows the Scottish Government to ensure the environmental sustainability of Scotland's fish farms.
-The latest published data relate to sea lice numbers in the period September-December.
-This sits alongside the recently published Sustainable Scottish Salmon Fish Health Management Annual Report 2013, the first under the new reporting arrangements.
+The voluntary quarterly sea lice data publication scheme from the Scottish Salmon Producers Organisation (SSPO), based on recognised wild fish catchments is a further component of the package which allows the Scottish Government to ensure the environmental sustainability of Scotland's fish farms.
+This sits alongside the published Sustainable Scottish Salmon Fish Health Management Annual Report 2013, the first under the new reporting arrangements.

-The SSPO have said in their 2013 Annual Report that in January 2013 and July and December 2013 70% of the monthly averages were under the suggested treatment threshold in the Code of Good Practice.
+The SSPO said in their 2013 Annual Report that in January 2013 and July and December 2013 70% of the monthly averages were under the suggested treatment threshold in the Code of Good Practice.
+SSPO publish quarterly reports on fish health management in the Scottish salmon farming industry.